notjl/kaalaman/README.md

 # kaalaman
-kaalaman is a repository solely for storing notjl's knowledge and ideas through the Zettelkasten method by Niklas Luhmann.
+kaalaman is a repository solely for storing notjl's knowledge and ideas through the Zettelkasten method by Niklas Luhmann or generally storing notes and learnings made.

 ## References
 Here are some references that inspired the concept of this system: